evolvedpacks/evi-docker/README.md

 # Evolved Infinity Server Docker Image

-The Dockerfile in this directory provides a full Docker image to set up aN Evolved Infinity server based on OpenJDK 8 and Alpine Linux as base image.
+The Dockerfile in this directory provides a full Docker image to set up an Evolved Infinity server based on OpenJDK 8 and Alpine Linux as base image.

 ## Build the Image